Our team

 International affiliates

-Dr. Ade Dwi Utami
+Dr Ade Dwi Utami

-INDONESIA affiliates
+INDONESIA affiliate

 Dr. Ade Dwi Utami is a senior lecturer in the early childhood department, Faculty of Education, Universitas Negeri Jakarta in Indonesia (since 2010-now).
 She graduated from the Faculty of Education at Monash University, and her doctoral research takes a cultural-historical perspective to investigate play-based learning practices for children’s development in Indonesia.
 She also researches in the areas of assessment and teacher education.
 She has published articles and book chapters on early childhood education and doctoral education experiences.
 Besides working with undergraduate, postgraduate, and graduate research students in the university, she is involved in Indonesian Ministry of Education projects for developing early childhood education programs and works as an assessor in Early Childhood Education National Accreditation Board.